bueler/math302/techHelp.md

 title: Uploading Help
 ---

-# Uploading Help
+# Help

-This page might help you turn in your written homework via Gradescope.
+This page might help you upload and turn in your written homework via Gradescope.

 * [Homework](#homework)
 * [Scanning](#scanning)